kellycatcode/google-homepage/README.md

-Replicating the google homepage for practice.
+Replicating the google home page for practice.